 - Biodegradable and recyclable

-- Contributes to reducing carbon footprint
+- Contributes to reducing the carbon footprint

 Bamboo clothing offers a sustainable and eco-friendly alternative to traditional textiles, benefiting both consumers and the environment.